fivetran/dbt_mixpanel/README.md

     mixpanel__event_frequency_limit: 500 ## Default is 1000
 ```
 #### Event Date Range
-Because of the typical volume of event data, you may want to limit this package's models to work with a recent date range of your Mixpanel data (however, note that all final models are materialized as [incremental](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations#incremental) tables).
+Because of the typical volume of event data, you may want to limit this package's models to work with a more recent date range.

-By default, the package looks at all events since January 1, 2010.
-To change this start date, add the following variable to your `dbt_project.yml` file:
+By default, the package processes all events from your first recorded event.
+To override this and set a custom start date, add the following to your `dbt_project.yml`:

 ```yml
 vars: